Lemon Bundt Cake

 Preheat oven to 350 degrees.
 Butter and flour a 12-cup Bundt pan.
 In a medium bowl, whisk together flour, lemon zest, baking soda, and salt; set aside.

 Using an electric mixer, beat butter and granulated sugar on medium-high until light and fluffy, 4 to 5 minutes.
 Add eggs one at a time, beating well after each addition; mix in lemon juice.

-With mixer on low, alternately add flour mixture, sour cream, and lemon juice, beginning and ending with flour mixture; mix just until incorporated (do not overmix).
+With mixer on low, alternately add flour mixture and sour cream, beginning and ending with flour mixture; mix just until incorporated (do not overmix).
 Spoon batter into prepared pan and smooth top with a rubber spatula.
 Firmly tap pan on a work surface to level batter.